tytydraco/yessleep/out/An_Old_Phone_Booth_Appeared_Outside_My_House_When_I_Answered_It_The_Voice_On_The_Other_End_Was_Eerily_Familiar.md

 “My dad has been acting even stranger today and my mom has been crying all day.
 I think she needs to go to the hospital.”

 Suddenly vivid memories of that night invaded my mind.
-Right before my Dad went crazy, I remembered him singing “Tonight the Night" by Neil Young as he wandered through the house looking for my mother.
+Right before my dad went crazy, I remembered him singing “Tonight the Night" by Neil Young as he wandered through the house looking for my mother.

-Just like all those years ago, I could hear my Dad sing that awful song through the phone; I knew Maryann needed to act now.
+Just like all those years ago, I could hear my dad sing that awful song through the phone; I knew Maryann needed to act now.

 “Maryann, I need you to be brave one more time.
 This time you need to go outside and run to a neighbor's house and beg them to call the police.
 Tell them your dad is killing your mother.”